-Hawridge and Cholesbury follows the SEN Code of Practice (2015) with regard to the identification, assessment and review of pupils with special educational needs.
-Teachers are responsible and accountable for the progress and development of all the pupils in their class, including where pupils access support from learning support assistants or specialist staff.
+Hawridge and Cholesbury follow the SEN Code of Practice (2015) with regard to the identification, assessment and review of children with special educational needs.
+Teachers are responsible and accountable for the progress and development of all the children in their class, including where children access support from learning support assistants or specialist staff.

-As a school, we assess each pupil's current skills and levels of attainment on entry, building on information from previous settings and key stages where appropriate.
-At the same time, we will consider any evidence that a pupil may have a disability under the Equality Act 2010 and, if so, what reasonable adjustments may need to be made for them.
-Class teachers, supported by the Senior Leadership Team, make regular assessments of progress for all pupils.
-These should seek to identify pupils making less than expected progress given their age and individual circumstances.
+As a school, we assess each child's current skills and levels of attainment on entry, building on information from previous settings and key stages where appropriate.
+At the same time, we will consider any evidence that a child may have a disability under the Equality Act 2010 and, if so, what reasonable adjustments may need to be made for them.
+Class teachers, supported by the Senior Leadership Team, make regular assessments of progress for all children.
+These should seek to identify children making less than expected progress given their age and individual circumstances.
 This can be characterised by progress which: